 • The annual Best in Business Contest, now in its 27th year.
 This contest rewards superior coverage of breaking news and enterprise stories in newspaper business sections and pages, weekly business journals and wire services.

 • The Distinguished Achievement Award, presented annually to an outstanding business journalist.

 Conferences and training programs

 • An annual virtual conference with hands-on sessions, panel discussions and newsmaker interviews.

 • Timely virtual training programs with beat reporters and expert sources.
 There is a new virtual training nearly every month.

-• Fellowship programs providing an in-depth look at topics, like government data, and hands-on experience using the information to improve reporting.
-A popular program is the Goldschmidt data immersion workshop.
+• Fellowship programs providing an in-depth look at topics, like using government data in your reporting, and hands-on experience using the information to improve your coverage.

 Questions about new memberships or renewals may be directed to Tess McLaughlin, membership coordinator, at 602-496-7862, or tmclaughlin at sabew dot org.